Masters in Business Administration (MBA) Programs

 What is an MBA?

-An MBA, which is short for Master of Business Administration is a professional degree.
+An MBA, which is short for Master of Business Administration, is a professional degree.
 Known world-wide, it develops a cross-section of skills in business and management.
+These touch on areas like accounting, finance, operations, HR, and marketing.

 At the heart of an MBA program are core topics.
 These touch on areas like accounting, finance, operations, HR and marketing.
 Electives help you apply managerial concepts to your area of interest.
 Investment banking, healthcare, and analytics are a few examples.